concordion/concordion-logging-tooltip-extension-demo/README.md

 The download includes support to run the tests with either <a href="http://www.gradle.org/">Gradle</a> or <a href="http://maven.apache.org/">Maven</a>.

 ### Using Gradle
-1. [Download](http://www.gradle.org/downloads.html) and [install](http://www.gradle.org/installation.html) Gradle (this has been tested with 1.0-milestone-3)
+1. [Download](http://www.gradle.org/downloads.html) and [install](http://www.gradle.org/installation.html) Gradle (this has been tested with 2.1)
-1. Unzip this package
 1. From a command line opened at the location to which this package has been unzipped, run `gradle clean test`
 1. View the Concordion output under the subfolder `build/reports/spec/org/concordion/ext/demo/selenium/`

 ### Using Maven
 1. Download and install maven (this has been tested with 3.0.3)
-1. Unzip this package
 1. From a command line opened at the location to which this package has been unzipped, run `mvn test`
 1. View the Concordion output under the subfolder `target/concordion/org/concordion/ext/demo/selenium/`

-### Generating an Eclipse Project
-If you use Eclipse and want to generate an Eclipse project:

-1. [Download](http://www.gradle.org/downloads.html) and [install](http://www.gradle.org/installation.html) Gradle (this has been tested with 1.0-milestone-3)
-1. Unzip this package
-1. From a command line opened at the location to which this package has been unzipped, run `gradle cleanEclipse eclipse`
-1. From Eclipse, the project can be imported from the `File` > `Import...` menu by selecting the import source `General` > `Existing Projects into Workspace`.
-Make sure the workspace is in a different folder than the project.
-1. In Eclipse's Project Explorer, expand `src/test/java` > `org.concordion.ext.demo.selenium`, and run each of the tests `LoggingDemoTest` and `ScreenshotDemoTest` using `Run As` > `JUnit Test`.
+### Running from your IDE
+Import as a Gradle or as a Maven project.
+This may require additional plugins to be installed to support Gradle or Maven.

+Under the `src/test/java` folder, find the `ExceptionTranslatorDemo` class in the `org.concordion.ext.demo.selenium` package and run as a JUnit test.
+The location of the Concordion output is shown on the standard output console.

 What you should see
 --------------------------------
-The tests will open a Firefox browser and perform some Google searches.
+The test will open a Firefox browser and perform some Google searches.

 ### JUnit output
-The tests should pass successfully, though the console output for the ScreenshotDemo and ExceptionTranslatorDemo tests will show failures and exceptions with the message:

-> <-- Note: This test has been marked as EXPECTED_TO_FAIL

-These tests deliberately contains failures in order to demonstrate features.
-They use Concordion's `@ExpectedToFail` annotation to keep the JUnit passing (you'd normally only use this when you have a partially implemented feature).
+The test should pass successfully.

 ### Concordion output
-The output folder should contain the following 4 specifications.
+The output folder should contain the following specification.
+(You can see an example of it [here](http://concordion.github.io/concordion-logging-tooltip-extension-demo/spec/LoggingTooltipDemo.html)).

-#### ExtensionsDemo.html
-This contains links to the following specifications.

-#### ScreenshotDemo.html
-This should show a failing example (red).
-Hovering the mouse over the failing example will show a screenshot taken when the failure occurred.
-Clicking on the failure will open the screenshot.

-The screenshot extension is configured with a custom `SeleniumScreenshotTaker` class that uses Selenium's [TakesScreenshot](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/TakesScreenshot.html) interface to take a screenshot of the web page.
-The extension has a number of [configuration options](http://concordion.org/extensions/ScreenshotExtension.html#Configuration), for example to also take screenshots on successful examples and to set the image width.

-It can also be used to [explicitly add screenshots](http://concordion.org/extensions/ScreenshotExtension.html#Explicit_screenshots) to the Concordion output.

-#### LoggingDemo.html
+#### LoggingTooltipDemo.html

 This should show 2 blue information icons.
 Hover over these icons to show information logged during the running of the example.

-The bulk of the output is logged by the `SeleniumEventLogger` class, which implements [WebDriverEventListener](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html).
+The bulk of the output is logged by the `SeleniumEventLogger` class, which implements [WebDriverEventListener](https://github.com/Selenium2/Selenium2/blob/master/java/client/src/org/openqa/selenium/support/events/WebDriverEventListener.java).

 The result text is logged from the `GoogleResultsPage`.

 Logging the implementation details in this way allows us to ["retain a clear separation between intent and implementation, yet allow non-developers to be reassured that the test has been implemented correctly"](http://blog.davidpeterson.co.uk/2011/01/concordion-extensions.html).

 By default this extension logs all output written using `java.util.logging`, with [configuration options](http://concordion.org/extensions/LoggingTooltipExtension.html#Configuration) to restrict the output that is included.

-#### ExceptionTranslatorDemo.html
-Shows the use of the TranslatorExtension to remove debug information from the WebDriver exception output.

 Potential Issues
 ------------------------